 Antitrust & Competition

 WTO lawyers have successfully represented clients in federal antitrust and competition matters across a range of industries, including in such highly regulated fields as aviation, healthcare, and telecommunications.
 Our attorneys have had extensive success obtaining early dismissal of antitrust claims, as well as disposing of bid rigging, monopolization, conspiracy, price fixing, exclusive dealing, and other competition-related disputes, including trade secrets and noncompete actions.

-While WTO aggressively seeks early resolution of antitrust and competition claims through dispositive motions, we also approach every case as if it might go to trial, and thus are fully prepared to represent our clients in court and vigorously challenge or pursue any complaint.
+While WTO aggressively seeks early resolution of antitrust and competition claims through dispositive motions, we also approach every case as if it might go to trial.
+Thus we are fully prepared to represent our clients in court and vigorously challenge or pursue any complaint.
 WTO attorneys also have significant experience guiding our clients through government investigations and prosecutions, and we are well versed in how and when to take a strong stand against a governmental agency to protect our clients’ business practices.

 In addition to representing clients in litigation, trials, and investigations, WTO attorneys provide solution-oriented advice on antitrust issues that commonly arise in joint ventures, trade associations, and other business organizations.
 We counsel clients on their pricing policies and collaborative efforts with competitors to help avoid unwanted scrutiny down the road.